sayanpal514-hue/Proxy-Fetcher/README.md

 ## 📊 Proxy Format

-The `proxies.txt` file contains proxies in the following format:
+The `live.txt` file contains proxies in the following format:

 ```
 ip:port